Do you enjoy working outdoors and are interested in working with metals? Then, a career as a welder might be perfect for you.

 Specialist welding tools such as stick welders and cutting torches

-To keep themselves safe from the probable safety hazard, they are required to wear a PPE kit, which includes breathing apparatus, welding gauntlets, earplugs, leather gloves, welding masks, and wedding helmets.
+They must wear a PPE kit to keep themselves safe from probable safety hazards.
+This kit includes a breathing apparatus, gauntlets, earplugs, leather gloves, welding masks, and wedding helmets.

 Good eye-hand coordination